rspack-contrib/rspack-chain/README.md

   .use(ResolveCSSPlugin, [{ cssBasePath: true }])

 // Resolve plugins can also be specified by their path, allowing the expensive require()s to be
-// skipped in cases where the plugin or webpack configuration won't end up being used. config.resolve
+// skipped in cases where the plugin or Rspack configuration won't end up being used. config.resolve
   .plugin('resolve-css')
   .use(require.resolve('resolve-css-plugin'), [{ cssBasePath: true }])